huggingface/lerobot/examples/7_get_started_with_real_robot.md

 for _ in range(inference_time_s * fps):
     start_time = time.perf_counter()

+    # Read the follower state and access the frames from the cameras
     observation = robot.capture_observation()

     # Convert to pytorch format: channel first and float32 in [0,1]